jj-shen99/Software-Testing-Book/README.md

 **ISBN**: 1693054906
 **Available at**: [Amazon](https://www.amazon.com/dp/1693054906)

 This repository contains comprehensive solutions, examples, and test implementations for the exercises and concepts presented in the book.
+Complete solutions to all exercise problems are provided in `Solutions_to_Exercise_Problems.pdf`.

 *Copyright © 2025 JJ Shen.
 All rights reserved.
 The materials in this repository are based on the book and should be used in conjunction with the published text.*

 ## Book Companion Code
 This repository serves as the official companion code repository for the book.
 It includes:
-- Complete solutions to all chapter exercises
+- Complete solutions to all chapter exercises (available in `Solutions_to_Exercise_Problems.pdf`)
 - Working examples of testing patterns
 - Automated test frameworks
 - Performance testing tools